Cohomology of locally-closed semi-algebraic subsets: Analogous statements for adic spaces

+The key point here (that makes possible the base case of the induction) is that for an affinoid adic space $Y$, the groups $H^q_{c,ad}(Y,\Lambda)$ are finite \cite{HufinII}[5.1]. \end{proof}

-\begin{prop} Let $T$ be a locally closed, globally semi-analytic subset of $X=$Spa$(\mathcal{A}, \mathcal{A}^0)$.
-Then the groups $H^q_{c,Hub}(T , \Lambda)$ are finite. \end{prop} \begin{proof} According to remark \eqref{remeq}, we can assume that $T$ is a finite union of subsets $S$ as in proposition \ref{prophu}.
-Hence we can adapt the proof of lemma \ref{lemme21}. \end{proof} Adapting the proofs of lemma \ref{prop31} and proposition \ref{prop32} we obtain for $k$ an algebraically closed non-archimedean field: \begin{prop} Let $X$ be a quasi-separated adic space of finite type over $k$, and $S$ a locally closed rigid semi-analytic subspace of $X$.
-Then the groups $H^q_{c,Hub}(S, \Lambda)$ are finite. \end{prop}
+\begin{prop} Let $T$ be a locally closed, semianalytic subset of $X= \text{Spa} (\mathcal{A}, \mathcal{A}^\circ)$.
+Then the groups $H^q_{c,ad}(T , \Lambda)$ are finite. \end{prop} \begin{proof} According to remark \ref{remeq}, we can assume that $T$ is a finite union of subsets $S$ as in lemma \ref{lemmehu}.
+Hence we can adapt the proof of lemma \ref{lemme21}. \end{proof} In this context, if $X$ is a quasi-separated adic space of finite type over $k$, we will say that $S$ is \emph{locally semianalytic} if there exists a finite affinoid covering $\{U_i\}$ of $X$ such that $S\cap U_i$ is semianalytic in $U_i$ for all $i$.
+Adapting the proofs of proposition \ref{propber}, we obtain: \begin{prop} Let $X$ be a quasi-separated adic space of finite type over $k$, and $S$ a locally closed, locally semianalytic subset of $X$.
+Then the groups $H^q_{c,ad}(S, \Lambda)$ are finite. \end{prop}